 Not everyone has an ear for music, but almost everyone has an eye for art.
-As architect, renderings are a form of art.
-However, there exists a point when we become bit cynical about our own renderings.
+As an architect, renderings are a form of art.
+However, there exists a point when we become a bit cynical about our own renderings.
 We start noticing flaws, spend hours wondering if something is amiss, sometimes we even question our own work.

 Remember good ol‘ Nature

 We found out that one of the main areas where many 3D renders fall apart was the smart inclusion of nature.
-After all, ambiance matters in these kind of architectural presentations.
+After all, ambiance matters in these kinds of architectural presentations.
 Outdoor shots must include flora and fauna of the region.
 More importantly, remember the season.
 Fall has different foliage, so does winter.
 As you know, details enhance the view.
 People feel more comfortable in nature which means, in most cases, it is better to have nature in your scenes than to not.
 It gives that real factor to your shot which makes it a perfect one.

 Avoid using too many colors

 Most photographers avoid using too many colors in a shot and we can’t agree more.
 An incoherent profusion of colors distracts and disturbs the focus area in a shot.
 More often than not, this takes away from the final quality of rendering.
-Avoid an avalanche of colors if you can, unless you are in the business of creating of meaningless juggernauts.
+Avoid an avalanche of colors if you can, unless you are in the business of creating meaningless juggernauts.

-- Never, never, never make it too bright.
+Never, never, never make it too bright.

 Avoid wide views

 It comes as no surprise when we are told that the entire scene must be visible at once.
 We are forced to use unrealistic wide lenses which distorts proportions and confuses the viewer.
 We suggest that the only way to deal with it is to make sure that wide views are followed by small shots which include minor details.

 Include as much personality as you can

-Whenever you create a space always keep in mind the character you want to be there in that space, whether it is work space or home space.
+Whenever you create a space always keep in mind the character you want to be there in that space, whether it is workspace or home space.
 People have a hard time picturing their own stuff in the space when you don’t give them context.
 This is the most prominent reason why homes that are staged sell better than homes that are empty.

 Have a focal element